 In those cases, the player must be active (not on the injury list) for the first game of the year.

-- Rule: The player must be active, according to the official injury report, for the player prop bet to stand.
+- Rule: The player must be active and play the game for 3 minutes or more for the player prop bet to stand.

 Bovada allows parlays that mix prop bets with other outcomes.
 If the player in the prop is officially injured, the odds are adjusted.